Notes From The Field: Visiting Hawley Hamlet

 Notes on the 3 Environments

 Natural Environment Notes & Reflections: Hawley Hamlet redefined what I think is possible on an acre.
 The block is actually two acres and .8 acres are under some form of cultivation.
 I don’t know if there’s anything comparable.
 It was so intentional.
 We saw respect for the natural world at every turn from solar arrays to pollinator gardens to pervious surfaces.
 We passed by a few plantings and were told that birds or squirrels eat all of the fruit/nuts before the residents could enjoy any but that everyone was happy to share with the local wildlife.
 This is the kind of thing that leads not only to a mindset of abundance but a physical reality of abundance!
+Crucially, this abundance will remain in perpetuity thanks to the conservation easements that were put on the property.

 Final Thought